JaneliaSciComp/SongExplorer/README.md

 Sometimes though, mistakes might slip into the ground truth and a model is trained with them.
 These latter mistakes can be corrected in a fashion similar to correcting false positives and false negatives.
-Simply cluster the hidden state activations as before making sure that "annotated" is in `label types`.
+Simply cluster the hidden state activations using the `Activations`, `Cluster`, and `Visualize` buttons as before making sure that "annotated" is in `label types`.
+Then click on `annotated` in the `kind` pull-down menu and select one of your labels (e.g.
-Then click on `annotated` and select one of your labels (e.g.  `mel-` and `-pulse`).
-If you want to change the label of an annotation, simply choose the correct label in one of the text boxes below and then double click on either the snippet itself or the corresponding gray box in the upper half of the wide context window.
+`mel-` in `species` and `-pulse` in `word`).
+Scan through the visualized clusters by click on several points and looking at the snippets therein.
+If you find an error, simply choose the correct label in one of the text boxes below and then double click on either the snippet itself or the corresponding gray box in the upper half of the wide context window.
 If you want to remove the annotation entirely, choose a label with an empty text box and double-click.
 In both cases, the entry in the original "annotated.csv" file is removed, and in the former case a new entry is created in the current "annotated.csv" file.
 Should you make a mistake while correcting a mistake, simply `Undo` it, or double click it again.
 In this case, the original CSV entry remains deleted and the new one removed from the current "annotated.csv" file.

 ## Measuring Generalization ##